stolostron/multiclusterhub-operator/docs/functional-tests-explained.md

 ### Building a test image

 To build the MCH functional test image, run the following command below.
-This can be used to test the downstream functional tests.
+This can be used to test the composite functional tests.

 ```
 make test-image